PrairieLearn/PrairieLearn/docs/course-best-practices.md

 `serverFilesCourse/type_stubs` directory.
 More discussion on these files can be found in the relevant section of the
 [mypy documentation](https://mypy.readthedocs.io/en/stable/stubs.html).
+Type stubs can also be included through the use of additional stubs packages in the `requirements.txt` file.
+Any packages missing stubs will raise warnings and must be set to be ignored in the config file.

 Here is a sample `prairielearn.pyi` stub file: